 - A minimum of 120 days to a maximum of one year in county jail,

 - Between $390-$1,000 in fines (plus all other case-related expenses, which can amount to several thousands of dollars),

 - Completion of a 30-month court-approved DUI education program,

-- Mandatory IID installation for two years, during which time the defendant can drive anywhere; otherwise, the DMV will suspend the defendant’s license for three years that may be converted to a restricted license after 18 months, and
+- Mandatory IID installation for two years, during which time you can drive anywhere; otherwise, the DMV will suspend your license for three years (it be converted to a restricted license after 18 months), and

 - Designation as a “habitual traffic offender” (HTO) by the DMV.